-Anydate has often been referred to as a ‘time traveler’.
-I think acclaimed author H.G.
-Wells would be impressed at how easy it is to shift time on your IBM i running OS version 6.1 or higher.
+Anydate has often been referred to as a ‘time traveler’ that enables you to shift time on your IBM i running OS version 6.1 or higher.
 Anydate is a simple yet powerful tool that allows you to override your system date or time.

-What began as a year 2000 (Y2K) testing tool in 1998, Anydate has become a useful utility that allows you to:
+What began as a year 2000 (Y2K) testing tool in 1998, Anydate has become a useful date and time simulation utility that allows you to:

 - Simulate a different date for time sensitive processing runs